-- Students who obtained less than 25-grade points during classes or were absent for more than 30% of classes are not allowed to access the Final exam (insufficient F). - Students can obtain 25-50 grade points at the final exam.
+Final exam

+The final exam consists of a multiple-choice questions test and an oral part.
 The final exam consists of an oral and a written part, where students are expected to show at least 50% of knowledge, skills, and competencies.
-A student who demonstrates at least 50% of knowledge, skills, and competencies at the written and the oral part of the exam is credited with points according to the achieved result, which is added to the grade points obtained during classes.
+A student who demonstrates at least 50% of knowledge, skills, and competencies at the written and the oral part of the exam is credited with points according to the achieved result.